 Working together to ensure the greatest impact

-This Bowel Cancer Awareness Month we’re shining a light on the varied and many people that are affected by the disease.
+For Bowel Cancer Awareness Month in April this year, we launched our #thisisbowelcancer campaign shining a light on the varied and many people affected by the disease.
 Every 15 minutes in the UK, somebody is diagnosed with bowel cancer.
-But it doesn’t just impact the person diagnosed.
+But it doesn't just impact the person diagnosed.
 It affects millions of people across the UK, from families and friends, to doctors and nurses and scientists and researchers.
-It’s only by coming together we can create a future where nobody dies of the disease.

-Bowel cancer is the UK’s second biggest cancer killer, with over 16,000 people dying from it each year.
-Yet the disease is both treatable and curable, especially when it is diagnosed at the earliest stage.
-That’s why we campaign to improve earlier diagnosis and access to the best treatment and care for everyone affected by bowel cancer.
+Bowel cancer is the UK's second biggest cancer killer, with over 16,000 people dying from it each year.
+Yet the disease is both treatable and curable, especially when it's diagnosed early.
+That's why we campaign to improve earlier diagnosis and access to best treatment and care for everyone affected by bowel cancer.

-To have the greatest impact, we’re working together with many organisations across the bowel cancer community.
-This includes working closely with the Royal College of Pathologists (RCPath) who play a vital role in the early diagnosis of bowel cancer.
+To have the greatest impact, we're working with people across the bowel cancer community.
+This includes working closely with organisations like the Royal College of Pathologists (RCPath) who play a vital role in the early diagnosis of bowel cancer.

 The role of pathologists

 Pathologists play a crucial role in the diagnosis and management of bowel cancer, both in overseeing testing and providing support to patients.
 If you have ever had a blood test or had a tissue sample taken, a pathologist will have been involved in your care.
-They played a key role in the development of the improved bowel cancer screening test, the faecal immunochemical test (FIT) and continue to lead on research into new and innovative cancer treatments.
+They were key in the development of the improved bowel cancer screening test, the faecal immunochemical test (FIT).
+They continue to lead on research into new and innovative cancer treatments.

 Working with RCPath

-Working together behind the scenes and with our public campaigning is vital as staff shortages aren’t only important to us but to many people working in health that have an important role in the diagnosis of and management of cancers.
+By working together, this lets the public know that these issues aren’t only important to us but to other organisations in health that have an important role in the diagnosis of and management of cancers as a whole.

 Wider ambitions of the NHS Long Term Plan